2020 Beirut explosion: Domestic

-On 9 August, the information minister of Lebanon, Manal Abdel Samad and then environment minister, Damianos Kattar resigned, the first government resignations since the explosion.
+On 9 August, the information minister of Lebanon, Manal Abdel Samad, and then the environment minister, Damianos Kattar, resigned, the first government resignations since the explosion.
 On 10 August, the justice minister, Marie-Claude Najm, also resigned, followed by the resignation of the entire Lebanese cabinet.
 Shortly after the resignation of the cabinet, Lebanese Prime Minister Hassan Diab stepped down from office.
 President Michel Aoun accepted the resignation of the government and the Prime Minister, and asked the government to stay on in a caretaker capacity until a new cabinet is formed.

-Ground-0 Relief Committee, an initiative by the Lebanese Forces Party, launched a petition for an international investigation.
-The petition was signed by the relatives of the victims and the missing, by the injured as well as by those whose homes, businesses or establishments have been damaged.
+The Ground-0 Relief Committee, an initiative by the Lebanese Forces Party, launched a petition for an international investigation.
+The petition was signed by the relatives of the victims and the missing, by the injured as well as by those whose homes, businesses, or establishments have been damaged.
 The document was sent to the UN Secretary General, Antonio Guterres, through his special coordinator for Lebanon, Ján Kubiš, in order to take the necessary steps to appoint an international commission of inquiry.

 The Lebanese Forces Party MPs called for an international investigation into the causes of the double explosion at the port of Beirut on 4 August 2020.
 They asked the Secretary-General of the United Nations, António Guterres, on 22 February 2021 for the creation of an international commission to be established under the United Nations, which would be responsible for carrying out the investigations.
-The Members of Parliament Georges Okais, Imad Wakim, Eddy Abillammaaa and Fadi Saad, presented a petition to this effect to the United Nations Special Coordinator in Lebanon, Najat Rochdi.
+The Members of Parliament, Georges Okais, Imad Wakim, Eddy Abillammaa, and Fady Saad, presented a petition to this effect to the United Nations Special Coordinator in Lebanon, Najat Rochdi.

 International

 Representatives of multiple countries, as well as the United Nations (UN), offered condolences.
 In addition to those countries which provided aid, others offered to do so.
 Notably, Israel offered aid via UN channels, as Israel and Lebanon have no diplomatic ties and are technically at war; the offer was refused by the Lebanese government.
 Former Israeli Member of Knesset Moshe Feiglin hailed the tragedy as a gift from God, celebrating the incident and describing it as a "spectacular firework show."
 Despite years of conflict, including the 2006 Lebanon War, both Israel and senior Hezbollah officials ruled out Israeli involvement in the explosion, despite claims and allegations spread via social media.

 The International Charter on Space and Major Disasters was activated on 5 August, thus providing for widespread usage of various corporate, national, and international satellite assets on a humanitarian basis.
-Several countries expressed solidarity by lighting up landmarks and monuments in the colors of the Lebanese flag, including the Tel Aviv City Hall, whereas the Eiffel Tower in Paris went dark at midnight, and the Arab League flew its flag at its headquarters in Cairo at half-mast.
-Some figures from the right-wing criticized the display of the flag of Lebanon, an "enemy state", in Tel Aviv.
+Several countries expressed solidarity by lighting up landmarks and monuments in the colours of the Lebanese flag, including the Tel Aviv City Hall, whereas the Eiffel Tower in Paris went dark at midnight, and the Arab League flew its flag at its headquarters in Cairo at half-mast.
+Some figures from the right-wing criticised the display of the flag of Lebanon, an "enemy state", in Tel Aviv.
 There was also backlash inside Lebanon against the Israeli gesture.